michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 Users occasionally connect to Azure AD via the Internet.
 You need to ensure that users who connect to Azure AD via the internet using an unidentified IP address, are automatically instructed to change their passwords.
 Solution: <b>You configure the use of Azure AD Identity Protection.</b>
+173. You are developing an Azure Function app.
+The app must meet the following requirements:
+-> Enable developers to write the functions by using the Rust language.<br>
+-> Declaratively connect to an Azure Blob Storage account.<br>
+You need to implement the app.
+Which Azure Function app features should you use? <br>
+Enable developers to write the functions by using the Rust language: <b>Custom Handler</b><br>
+Declaratively connect to an Azure Blob Storage acoount: <b>Trigger</b>
+174. You need to investigate the http server log output to resolve the issue with the ContentUploadService.
+Which command should you use first?<br>
+<b>az monitor activity-log</b>